0xSero/partisia-docs/docs/smart-contracts/smart-contract-interactions-on-the-blockchain.md

 _______________________________________________
 for keepsake dont mind this part

+**Contracts are asynchronous**: A contract can be placed on any given shard of the [multiple shards](../pbc-fundamentals/sharding.md) on Partisia Blockchain.
+This means that all actions take place in an order you can define as a developer, but the time it takes to complete an action can be dependent on what shard the contract is on and the geolocation of the node.
+This becomes much more relevant when looking at contract-to-contract actions.
+The asynchronous behaviour is part of what makes it possible for actions with callbacks to have multiple actions within the one callback.

 ## Contract-to-contract interaction model.

 When interacting with another contract, the first contracts action creates an event which creates the action for smart